ecency/sdk/packages/wallets/README.md

 - `buildExternalTx` – construct transactions or PSBTs for external chains
 - `encryptMemoWithKeys` / `decryptMemoWithKeys` – encrypt or decrypt memos using explicit keys
 - `encryptMemoWithAccounts` / `decryptMemoWithAccounts` – encrypt or decrypt memos by looking up account memo keys
-- `useGetExternalWalletBalanceQuery` – retrieve balances for external wallets such as BTC, ETH, SOL, TRX, TON, ATOM, or APT
+- `useGetExternalWalletBalanceQuery` – retrieve balances for external wallets such as BTC, ETH, BNB, SOL, TRX, TON, or APT

 ## Installation